 An email background image is an image that lays under all elements of the email template and serves as an aesthetic feature in email templates’ creating.

-- Simply looks great.
-Beautifully designed email background image creates that wow effect among the audience.
+- Looks great.
+A beautifully designed email background image creates that wow effect among the audience.

-- Influences a decision to keep on reading.
+- It influences a decision to keep on reading.
 Beautiful things tend to attract the reader's eye.
-Simple as that.
-If your background image tickles the artist in you, there is a good chance you'll be better engaged with the content of the email.
-All the way down to CTA.
+Simple as that, if your background image tickles the artist in you, there is a good chance you'll be better engaged with the content of the email.
+Down to CTA.

-- Helps to stand out from the crowd.
-A background image is a great tool to establish your brand identity because it simply takes up all the unused space in your email.
-Space you can fill with something that shows off the personality of your brand.
+- It helps to stand out from the crowd.
+A background image is a great tool to establish your brand identity because it merely takes up all the unused space in your email.
+You can fill with something that shows off the personality of your brand.
 Just do your best to keep it in line with the other branding elements.

 - Easy to add.
-The email background image is easy to add in SendPulse drag-and-drop editor.
+The email background image is easy to add with the SendPulse drag-and-drop editor.